-A growing number of companies are recognizing the importance of reducing their greenhouse gas (GHG) emissions.
+A growing number of companies are recognizing the importance of reducing their greenhouse gas (GHG) emissions with their suppliers.
 The momentum for companies to address their environmental footprint is part of a growing trend to supercharge environmental, social, and corporate governance (ESG) performance.
-Performance which is increasingly tied to improved customer relationships, higher brand value, and greater operating efficiencies.
+Performance which is increasingly tied to improved customer and suppliers relationships, higher brand value, and greater operating efficiencies.

 As companies increasingly commit to impressive ESG goals, their focus often extends only to first tier suppliers and wholly owned company facilities.
 For every company producing any physical or digital product today there is an inevitable reliance on third-party suppliers.
 Left out of their ESG data are the indirect activities attributed to distant or disconnected second and third tier suppliers, part of broader “Scope 3 emissions” that include indirect GHG emissions from sources not owned or directly controlled by the reporting company but related to their business activities.
 And left out of that equation is the vast possibility for the supply chain and those trading partners to create positive environmental value.